-Harassment allegations should be made as soon as possible after the event(s), and no longer than six (6) months after the event(s).
+Harassment allegations should be made as soon as possible after the event(s), and no longer than one (1) year after the event(s).
 Exceptions to the time periods will be considered as per the directions of section 22 of the Human Rights Code.
 (See Appendix 2)